hds/hegdenu.net/content/posts/understanding-async-await-3.md

 This `Send` stuff isn't magic.

-It is specified specifically on `tokio::spawn` by the tokio authors.
+It is specified explicitly on `tokio::spawn` by the tokio authors.

 Let's go an have a look at the code for it.